fbpx

 Share:

 When I became a Christ follower, I was on the lookout for books to help me find my spiritual bearings.
 I was introduced early to the writing of John Stott (1921-2011).
 He gave my new-found faith intellectual credibility.
 I gobbled up every Stott book I could find.
 Somehow in his 50-book collection, I missed reading The Birds as our Teachers: Lessons from a Lifelong Bird Watcher.
 Stott reminded readers that Scripture is replete with aviary imagery.
 Jesus’ famous Sermon on the Mount includes a pointed reference to birds acting as our teachers.
-Stott was himself an avid birder.
-He sighted 2500 different species of birds (out of a possible 9000).
+Stott was an avid birder, sighting Twenty-five hundred different species of birds (out of a possible nine thousand).
 Once, while lying still to catch a glimpse of a rare bird, he was taken for dead by a shepherd high on a Turkish mountain.
-He described his bird watching in a light-hearted way as orni-theology.
-He compared birding to common practices in the Christian life like repentance, self-esteem, gratitude, freedom, grace and love.
-He devoted an entire chapter to owls that can swivel their heads 180 degrees as a way to remind readers to look back and ahead in faith.
-We look back to Christ’s death and resurrection with deep gratitude and look forward to his return with eager expectation.
-Bird watching was a practical way for a busy man like Stott to engage in Sabbath-keeping.
-It informed his understanding of creation-care, a theme essential to his theology long before it was trendy.
-Stott began each day with the following prayer:

-Good morning, heavenly Father,good morning, Lord Jesus,
+Good morning, heavenly Father, good morning, Lord Jesus,

 good morning, Holy Spirit.